djiboutian-axolotl/djiboutian-axolotl.github.io/_posts/2021-05-17-its-a-doughnut.markdown

 >Did you eat a doughnut, or did you just drive, hallucinate mildly and unadventurously for 15 minutes, and turn back for home?

 Though basically the same route, our journey back somehow felt easier.
-It may have been eased, too, by my discovery &ndash; and subsequent consumption &ndash; of a missing crumb cake from yesterday's trip (we had ordered two crumb cakes, but the un-full and possibly slightly delirious vegetarian only found one in doling out the post-dinner desert).
+It may have been eased, too, by my discovery &ndash; and subsequent consumption &ndash; of a missing crumb cake from yesterday's trip (we had ordered two crumb cakes, but the un-full and possibly slightly delirious vegetarian only found one in doling out the post-dinner dessert).

 We returned home with nothing to show for our trip, save a doughnut bag apiece.
 Our wallets were no lighter, our stomachs no fuller (save from the crumb cake), and our lives were, by all metrics, unchanged.